Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Methodology

 Here, $\materialParamLinear^{(\indModelTerms)}$ and $\materialParamNonlinear^{(\indModelTerms)}$ denote the outer-linear and inner-non-linear material parameters, respectively, composed as $\materialParams = \bigl[\materialParamLinear^{(1)}, \dots, \materialParamLinear^{(\numModelTerms)}, \materialParamNonlinear^{(1)\transpose}, \dots, \materialParamNonlinear^{(\numModelTerms)\transpose}\bigr]\transpose$.
 In addition, $\{\structuralTensorGeneral\}_{\indStructuralTensors=1}^{\numStructuralTensors}$ denotes a set of structural tensors that describe the class of material symmetry.
 A reduced representation of the input arguments $\ten{F}$ and $\{\structuralTensorGeneral\}_{\indStructuralTensors=1}^{\numStructuralTensors}$ in \cref{eq:ansatz_sef_general} is obtained with their invariants $I_{\indInvariants}$.
 The explicit formulations of the constitutive models used will be presented together with the numerical test cases in \cref{sec:results}.

 The general form of the model library \cref{eq:ansatz_sef_general} expresses the isochoric hyperelastic \ac{SEF} as a sum over possibly non-linear model terms and includes many classical and modern approaches.
 For example, in the context of \ac{EUCLID} \cite{flaschel_unsupervisedDiscoveryEUCLID_2021}, constitutive models of type \cref{eq:ansatz_sef_general} were considered, but with linear coefficients only.
-Even \acp{CANN}, which were originally introduced in \cite{linka_newCANNs_2023}, can be formulated in the general form given in \cref{eq:ansatz_sef_general}, resulting in non-linear model libraries, see \cite{urrea_automatedModelDiscovery_2025}.
+Even \acp{CANN}, originally introduced in \cite{linka_newCANNs_2023}, can be formulated in the general form given in \cref{eq:ansatz_sef_general}, resulting in model libraries with non-linear parameters, see \cite{urrea_automatedModelDiscovery_2025}.